Thomas Lake Harris: Later years

 He was succeeded by Nagasawa Kanaye, who led the sect until his death in 1934.

 Dissension and influence

-About 1881, Laurence Oliphant and his wife broke away from the sect, charging Harris with robbery and succeeding in getting back from him many thousands of pounds by legal proceedings.
-But while losing faith in Harris himself, they did not abandon his main teaching.
-Oliphant's view of Harris will be found in his novel Masollam.
-Briefly, he held that Harris was originally honest, greatly gifted, and possessed of certain psychical powers.
-But in the end he came to practice unbridled licence under the loftiest pretensions, made the profession of extreme disinterestedness a cloak to conceal his avarice, and demanded from his followers a blind and supple obedience.
+About 1881, Laurence Oliphant and his wife broke away from the sect and charged Harris with robbery.
+They recovered many thousands of pounds from him through legal proceedings.
+Although they lost faith in Harris himself, they did not abandon his main teaching.
+Oliphant's view of Harris is found in his novel Masollam.
+He held that Harris was originally honest, greatly gifted, and possessed of certain psychical powers.
+But in the end, Harris practiced unbridled license under the loftiest pretensions and made the profession of extreme disinterestedness a cloak to conceal his avarice.
+He demanded from his followers a blind and supple obedience.

 The utopian ideals promoted by Harris had significant influence among his Japanese followers.
 These included: